Tamim al-Dari: Biography

 The name of Tamim Al-Dari highlighted in red.
 From the manuscript MS. Leiden Or.
 298, dated 866 CE.

 After his conversion, al-Dari became an adviser to Muhammad, particularly on public worship.
 His advice included the introduction of oil lamps in mosques.
 He is traditionally considered to be the first narrator of Islamic religious stories.
 Many of his stories included ones on the end of the world, Dajjal beasts and the coming of the Antichrist.
-His wife thought he was dead and married to another man.
+His wife thought he was dead and married another man.
 The matter was communicated to Caliph Umar, and he referred it to Ali who said that Muhammad had foreseen all that would happen to Tamim and left the wife to have her own choice between the two husbands.
 The wife ultimately decided to go back to al-Dari.

 Prior to Muhammad's death, al-Dari was granted a large qita'a (akin to a fief) for control of Hebron, Beit Einun and the surrounding area, although at that time Palestine was still under Byzantine control.
 The deed was written up by Ali and when the Muslims conquered Palestine in 634, al-Dari acquired the territory.
 Originally, al-Dari's role as the owner of the qita'a was to collect the kharaj (land taxes).
 He was forbidden to enslave any of the locals or sell their property.

 In 655, al-Dari left Medina to reside in his native Palestine where he died in 661.
 According to tradition, he is buried in the town of Bayt Jibrin (in the vicinity of Hebron).
 Today his maqam (shrine) is abandoned and located just north to Kibbutz Beit Guvrin.
 According to the Egyptian historian Ibn Lahi'a (714–790), members of al-Dari's family were still the owners of his estates in Hebron and Beit Einun during the historian's lifetime.

 The narrative of Dajjal

 According to Sunni sources, Tamim ad-Dari had embarked on an expedition that was shipwrecked on a mysterious island.
 On this island, he is taken by a strange creature al-Jassasah to meet a chained man inside of a monastery, who is said to have been intrigued by the arrival of the tribesman.
 The chained man is eager to ask them questions about the outside world, asking about the natural condition of various locations, and the arrival of Muhammad.
 After the tribesmen answer him, the chained man announces he is the Dajjal, and provides them eschatological details related to the future, warning them of his advent.
-The tribesmen left the island and related their story back to Muhammad who it back to the populace.
+The tribesmen left the island and related their story back to Muhammad who brought it back to the populace.